shiftstack/shiftstack-qa/README.md

 1. This code is intended to run on top of the image https://quay.io/repository/shiftstack-qe/shiftstack-client
 2. The container must have access to the Openstack API and the external Openstack network.
 3. The container should have internet access.
+4. The container should have the vault-password-file in the expected place.

 ## Install
 ```